Learning transitions in classical Ising models and deformed toric codes

-The whole statistical ensemble of pure states can be compactly described by a block-diagonal classical-quantum density matrix~\cite{Wang25selfdual} of the form $ \rho = \sum_{\bm{s}} P(\bm{s}) \ketbra{\bm{s}} \otimes \ketbra{\psi(\bm{s})} $, where $\ketbra{\bm{s}}$ is the state of the register that records the measurement outcomes.
-It is then easy to check that the mixed quantum state $\rho$ possesses a strong (exact) $\mathbbm{Z}_2$ symmetry $ \left(\prod_j X_j\right) \rho = \rho = \rho \left(\prod_j X_j\right) $ throughout the phase diagram.
-For $\beta > \beta_c$ this symmetry is spontaneously broken to null symmetry resulting in the ferromagnetic phase.
-For $\beta < \beta_c$ there is no exact long-range order since the ferromagnetic correlation vanishes.
-Nonetheless, at large $\gamma$ we can relate the spin-glass correlations to the mixed-state fidelity correlator~\cite{Wang24strtowksym, You24weaksym} $ \mathcal{F}(\rho, Z_iZ_j\rho Z_jZ_i) = [| \langle \sigma_i \sigma_j \rangle_{\bm{s}} | ] $, indicating the existence of a SW-SSB phase with {\it statistical average} long-range order.
-To conclude, the relevant symmetry-preserving perturbations out of the tricritical point could lead to three distinct phases: a strongly symmetric phase (PM), a strong-to-weak symmetry broken phase (SG), or a conventional symmetry broken phase (FM). \\\
+The classical-quantum density matrix $\rho = \sum_{\bm{s}} P(\bm{s}) \ketbra{\bm{s}} \otimes \ketbra{\psi(\bm{s})}$~\cite{Wang25selfdual} possesses a strong $\mathbbm{Z}_2$ symmetry throughout the phase diagram.
+For $\beta > \beta_c$ this symmetry is spontaneously broken (FM), while at $\beta < \beta_c$ and large $\gamma$ the spin-glass correlations signal strong-to-weak symmetry breaking (SW-SSB)~\cite{Wang24strtowksym, You24weaksym, Luo24weaksym} with statistical average long-range order (see the Supplemental Material for details).
+The three phases meeting at the tricritical point thus distinguish themselves as: a strongly symmetric phase (PM), a SW-SSB phase (SG), or a conventionally symmetry broken phase (FM). \\

-{\it Note added}.-- Upon completion of this work, we became aware of a related independent study~\cite{Nahum25bayesiancriticalpoints} of Bayesian inference in the context of classical lattice models.
-Our results on the classical Ising model agree where they overlap. \\
+\acknowledgments {\it Note added}.-- Upon completion of this work, we became aware of a related independent study~\cite{Nahum25bayesiancriticalpoints} of Bayesian inference in the context of classical lattice models.
+Our results on the classical Ising model agree where they overlap.
+Additionally, recent work in Refs.~\cite{Vasseur25monitoredhydro,Lamacraft25inference} has investigated monitored classical and quantum dynamics, respectively, through the lens of statistical inference.

 {\it Data availability}.-- The numerical data shown in the figures and the data for sweeping the phase diagram is available on Zenodo~\cite{zenodo_learning}.\\